marckruzik/Proportional_Drive_Space/README.md

   * Avalonia does not have a toolbox with controls, it's all xaml-like writing.
 Fine for a one screen app.
 * The plot is not interactive.
   * There is a nuget [ScottPlot.Avalonia](https://www.nuget.org/packages/ScottPlot.Avalonia), to make interactive plots.
 Maybe the plot could be made interactive, depending on the possibilities of this nuget.
+* The code uses `DriveInfo.GetDrives()`, which does not seem to detect ext4 partitions (Linux partitions).
+  * Windows has no native support for ext4 partitions, so maybe `DriveInfo.GetDrives()` do not detect them.